GeekInterview.com

-what is a bo repository
+What is a bo repository

-Best Rated Answer
+Editorial / Best Answer

 Repository means set of database tables, Business object store security information e.g user, group, access permission, user type etc. , universe information e.g. objects, classes, table name, column name, relation ship etc.and document information.

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

 repository is data accounts which contains three domains in each one type.you can create the repository any where .the security domain has the user security info and other domains address. you can have more than one repository but you can use which one u specifying on the time of login. the address info of the security domains is strored in the .key file if WebI its in the Bomain.keyfor more refre the cindi howson book and visit her web www.
 Askcindi.com